Speakers - 2019

-As the Chief Procurement Officer for UPS, Gary Kallenbach and his team manage all indirect and enterprise-wide complex commodities, including system technologies (hardware and software), professional services, energy and fuel purchases (diesel, air, LNG, propane).
-In addition, he is responsible for the UPS procure-to-pay process redesign and strategy.
-Gary also leads the company’s supplier diversity initiatives.
+As the Chief Procurement Officer for UPS, Gary Kallenbach and his team managed all indirect and enterprise-wide complex commodities, including system technologies (hardware and software), professional services, energy and fuel purchases (diesel, air, LNG, propane).
+In addition, he was responsible for the UPS procure-to-pay process redesign and strategy.
+Gary also lead the company’s supplier diversity initiatives.

 In addition to his Procurement responsibilities, Gary currently serves on the board of the National Minority Supplier Diversity Council (NMSDC).
 He actively supports organization like the U.S. Pan Asian American Chamber of Commerce (USPAACC), Women’s Business Enterprise National Council (WBENC), United States Hispanic Chamber of Commerce (USHCC), and National Urban League, to name a few.
 Previously he served on the board of directors for Ramapo College of New Jersey.
 Internally, Gary serves on UPS’s Diversity and Inclusion Advisory Council.

 Under his supplier diversity leadership, UPS has received numerous awards, including the Best Corporations for Veteran-Owned Businesses, America’s Top 50 Organizations for Multicultural Business Opportunities, and America’s Top Corporation for Women Business Enterprises from the Women’s Business Enterprise National Council.
 UPS is one of only three companies to have received this honor for 17 consecutive years.

 Senior Vice President & Chief Procurement OfficerUS Bank

 Senior Vice President & Chief Procurement Officer